Affinity-VAE: incorporating prior knowledge in representation learning from scientific images: Introduction

-Cryo-ET tomograms are generated by collecting a tilt series of a frozen specimen in a transmission electron microscope (TEM).
-The individual 2D projection images are aligned and back-projected to generate the 3D tomogram \cite{Turk2020}.
-It enables resolution of the entire proteome of molecules inside whole cells in 3D~\cite{plates,detectors}, with further promise of increasing the precision of this method to 20 Å \cite{resolution-revolution, resolution}.
-However, recent advances in instrumentation have not been matched by equivalent methodological developments for extraction of contextual information from reconstructed volumes \cite{proteo}.
-Such analysis routinely includes recognition and classification of particles of the same class, followed by subtomogram averaging within a class to obtain structures with higher local resolution and signal-to-noise ratios \cite{resolution, Castano2019, Wan2016}.
-However, particle localisation, recognition and classification are inherently challenging for several reasons including low signal-to-noise ratios (SNR), molecular crowding, compositional and conformational heterogeneity, the random orientation of molecules and the abundance of different protein types.
-Many existing computational strategies have been developed to enable subtomogram target identification.
+As an exemplar, we use an open scientific challenge: identification of target molecules in volumetric cryogenic Electron Tomography (cryo-ET) image data \cite{cryoET}.
+Cryo-ET is an emerging high-resolution imaging technique that has the potential to revolutionize our understanding of molecular and cellular biology.
+It enables the three-dimensional spatial distribution of the entire proteome of molecules inside whole cells to be resolved, with near-atomic resolution \cite{tomo,proteo,proteomics}.
+Cryo-ET tomograms are generated by collecting a tilt series of a frozen specimen in a transmission electron microscope.
+The aligned 2D projection images are back-projected to create the 3D tomogram \cite{Turk2020}, enabling resolution of the entire visible proteome in 3D \cite{plates,detectors}.
+Advances in instrumentation have not been complemented by equivalent methodological developments for contextual information extraction from reconstructed volumes \cite{proteo} which includes particle recognition, classification, and subtomogram averaging to enhance local resolution and signal-to-noise ratios (SNR) \cite{resolution,Castano2019,Wan2016}.
+However, challenges such as low SNR, molecular crowding, and conformational heterogeneity persist, driving the need for computational strategies for subtomogram target identification.

-\textbf{Template matching:} This method most commonly used to localise particles in cryo-electron tomograms is a computationally expensive algorithm and relies upon the availability of high-resolution template libraries to match against.
-Furthermore, it disregards the compositional and conformational heterogeneity of structures in the cellular environment.
-The development of template-free multiple classification techniques is a significant step towards visual proteomics, a system-wide analysis of the cell’s proteome in 3D.

-\textbf{CNNs for multi-class classification:} Faster than template matching owing to their ability to identify textures and abstract image primitives, Convolutional Neural Networks (CNNs) are widely used to determine the probability of a given class member in an image \cite{Foo:22,Kavitha2019}.
-They have also been widely used in the context of cryo-EM and cryo-ET \cite{Bepler2019, Wagner2019, Palovcak5015, deeptomo}.
-Furthermore, some modified versions of the CNN framework have achieved rotational invariance \cite{Chidester2019,delchevalerie2021}.
-However, the dependency of CNNs on manually-labelled data urges further developments.

-\textbf{Template-free and label-free unsupervised approaches:} \textit{De novo} visual proteomics in single cells through pattern mining \cite{miningtomo} employs the Fourier Shell Correlation \cite{fsc} score to detect similar patterns from training subtomogram sets and therefore introduces the first template-free and label-free subtomogram classification method.
-However, the main limitation of this method is the reliance on favourable abundances of a given object for successful classification.
-On the other hand, authors in \cite{Rice2022} use pattern mining to organise a lower-dimensional embedding generated with CNNs.